nhsconnect/prm-repo-ehr-transfer-service/README.md

 1. Enter ` dojo `
 2. `./tasks _test_unit`

+In your terminal with
+`./gradlew test`

-Run the integration tests.
+Run the integration tests with dojo

-1. Run `docker-compose up` to set up the message queues
-2. Run `./gradlew test`
+1. Enter ` dojo `
+2. `./tasks _test_integration`

+Alternatively, you can use `play` button next to each test in IntelliJ (your IDE)

 Run the coverage tests with a Dojo container